cvxgrp/ls-spa/README.md

 ```
 from ls_spa import ls_spa
 ```
-to the top of your python file.
+to the top of your Python file.

 `ls_spa` has the following dependencies:
 - `numpy`